wkelly1/SchoolCode/README.md

 # SchoolCode
-This the code for my school
+This is my school code